rakshithkumarl/stocks-application-using-django-rest/README.md

 This Django REST application serves as a stock management system, providing APIs to interact with stock data.
 It utilizes Django Rest Framework for building APIs to manage the stocks.

-## Features
+## Features:

 - **APIs for Stock Management**: This application offers the following APIs:
   - `/list-stocks/`: Returns a list of all available stocks.
   - `/list-stocks-by-status/`: Returns a list of stocks filtered by the specified status (e.g., "In Stock", "Out of Stock", "Low Stock").
   - `/list-stocks-by-date-range/`: Returns a list of stocks filtered by the specified date range.

-- **Data Modelling**: The application has a `Stocks` data-model and it uses the SQLite3 database for data storage and retrieval.
+- **Database**: The application has a `Stocks` data-model and it uses the SQLite3 database for data storage and retrieval.

-- **Token-based Authentication**: Authentication is implemented using token-based authentication, providing secure access to the APIs.
+- **Authentication**: Authentication is implemented using token-based authentication, providing secure access to the APIs.
 Only users with valid tokens can access the endpoints.

-- **Unit Tests**: Unit tests are added to validate the functionality of each API endpoint, ensuring proper handling of requests and responses.
+- **API Testing**: Unit tests are added to validate the functionality of each API endpoint, ensuring proper handling of requests and responses.

 # API Specification

-## List Stocks Endpoint
+## List Stocks Endpoint:

+### Description: Returns a list of all stocks available.

+### Request:
 - **URL**: `/list-stocks/`
 - **HTTP Method**: GET
 - **Authentication**: Token authentication required
-- **Permissions**: Only admin users can access this view
-- **Description**: Returns a list of all stocks available.

 ### Response:
 - **Status Code**: 200 OK